dotnet/docs-maui/docs/user-interface/controls/graphicsview.md

 ---
 title: ".NET MAUI GraphicsView"
-description: "The .NET MAUI GraphicsView is a graphics canvas on which 2D graphics can be drawn using the cross-platform functionality from the Microsoft.Maui.Graphics namespace." ms.date: 12/17/2021
+description: "The .NET MAUI GraphicsView is a graphics canvas on which 2D graphics can be drawn using types from the Microsoft.Maui.Graphics namespace." ms.date: 12/17/2021
 ---